coruscateor/gtk_estate/README.md

 GTK Estate is a state association library using the excellent [GTK 4](https://crates.io/crates/gtk4) and [libadwaita](https://crates.io/crates/libadwaita) libraries.

 The core of what GTK Estate does is associate user-defined state objects with GTK and libadwaita container widgets and windows.
-It also contains objects and functions such as TimeOut that make working with GTK and libadwaita a bit easier.
+It also contains objects and functions such as TimeOut that might make working with GTK and libadwaita a bit easier.

 It basically helps you to build dynamic GUIs based on GTK in Rust.